 On arrival at its destination city, a crane is used to transfer the loaded container from rail to truck.
 The truck delivers the cargo which is unloaded with a forklift.
 The empty container will return to an ATS depot to be offloaded, inspected & stacked using machinery.
 When a container is sold, it will be handled by machinery to load it onto the delivery truck.

 What condition to expect from a one trip container

 As explained, a new container has a complex one trip journey with many points of loading and unloading along the way from factory to end point.

-Every time a shipping container is handled, there can be visible signs of wear and tear that appear.
-These can be from the container handlers, forklifts loading and unloading the cargo, the cranes at each port, etc. As a result, a new container may have one or more of the following:
+Every time a shipping container is handled, there can be visible signs of wear and tear.
+These can be from the container handlers, forklifts loading and unloading the cargo, cranes, etc and may result in one or more of the following: